 Introduction

-This qualitative research study will focus on the reasoning behind therapists who feel prayer isn’t necessary for treatment of alcoholics.
+This qualitative research study will focus on the reasoning behind therapists who feel prayer isn’t necessary for the treatment of alcoholics.
 The study will look at the literature of therapists noted by Boisvert, Martin, Groseck & June-Clarie, (2012) between prayer and alcoholic intervention and therapist’s view about why prayer is not used for treatment (Rennie, D.L., & Frommer, J. (2014).
 The question here is why the two dimensions have not been done in the area of counseling.
 It is not known whether studies have been done about prayer as being effective in counseling.
 However, there is a gap in the existing literature in regards to the qualitative link between whether therapist’s views or beliefs about why prayer is not necessary for treatment for those who are alcoholics (Vaillant, 2014).
 Therefore, this study will gather information from various therapists about their perceptions and views on why prayer isn’t necessary for treatment of alcoholics.